methekill/go/services/horizon/internal/docs/reference/errors/stale-history.md

   "type": "stale_history",
   "title": "Historical DB Is Too Stale",
   "status": 503,
-  "detail": "This horizon instance is configured to reject client requests when it can determine that the history database is lagging too far behind the connected instance of stellar-core.
+  "detail": "This horizon instance is configured to reject client requests when it can determine that the history database is lagging too far behind the connected instance of fable-core.
 If you operate this server, please ensure that the ingestion system is properly running.", "instance": "horizon-testnet-001.prd.stellar001.internal.stellar-ops.com/ngUFNhn76T-078058" }
 ```